MIDNIGHT MURDER MYSTERIES

 Those are the three questions you will need to answer once the ship has docked… Or after another detective discloses what they have found!

 Some testimonies or clues might add up.
-Others might contradict one another, or reveal something: this is where you’ll have to dig a little deeper… Time is of the essence because the perils of travel and the insight of your colleagues cast a shadow of doubt over the outcome of the case.
+Others might contradict one another, or reveal something: this is where you’ll have to dig a little deeper… Time is of the essence because the perils of travel and the insight of your colleagues cast shadows of doubt over the outcome of the case.
 You will have to constantly adapt to the circumstances…

 Common assumptions for all cases